arjunajuofficial/Movies/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## Steps to run this file
+First you need node.js.
+Install node.js from "https://nodejs.org/en/".
+Then install angular cli.
+Here I have used angular cli version 13.0.4, so install cli using the command "npm i -g @angular/cli@13.0.4".
+In the root folder type the command "npm i".
+This will install the necessary node modules for running the file.
+Follow Development server to compile the file.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.